elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

    ![Figure 3](illustrations/datasheet_images/image17.jpg)

-4. Add the four screws if you want extra stability:
+4. Add another four of the included screws to the holes illustrated below, if you want extra stability:

    ![Figure 4](illustrations/datasheet_images/image26.jpg)